cow0o0/vuln/memcached/readme.md

 ![4](assests/4.png)

-"Sending requests to the service port using `payload.py` can result in an amplified response, with an amplification factor of about 115.
+Sending requests to the service port using `payload.py` can result in an amplified response, with an amplification factor of about 115.

 ![3](assests/3.png)